fys4220/fys4220.github.io/fys4220-jbook/part-exercises/exercises_your_first_fpga_project.md

 For more information on the meaning of the device name see page 5 in *Intel MAX10 FPGA device overview*: https://www.intel.com/content/dam/www/programmable/us/en/pdfs/literature/hb/max-10/m10_overview.pdf

 ## Write your first VHDL design
 The overall structure of the most typical VHDL-file can be divided in three parts as introduced in the section {ref}`vhdl-design-units`.
-You will create a VHDL file and write the respective description for these three parts.
+You will now create a VHDL file and write the respective description for these three parts.

 * Create a new directory called _src_ inside your _ex1_ directory
-* Open your favourite text editor (e.g. Notepad++) and create a file called *ex1.vhd* in the *src* directory.
+* Open your favourite text editor (e.g. Notepad++ or VS Code) and create a file called *ex1.vhd* in the *src* directory.
 Remember to save the file in order to activate syntax highlighting.
 * Add the new VHDL file to the project.
 (Project -> Add/Remove Files in Project).
 Locate the file, press *Add* and then press *OK*.
 * Add the following template VHDL desciption to *ex1.vhd*.